Africa

 On our way back to Barranquilla we stop at huge marsh where we look out for species such as the White-faced whistling duck, Fulvous whistling duck, Russet-throared puffbird, Bare-faced ibis, Blue-winged parrotlet, Spot-breasted woodpecker, Pied marsh-tyrant, White-headed marsh-tyrant, Bicolored wren and Black-collared hawk.

 After an included lunch, we then drive 2-hours along the coast to Cartagena.
-Here you will be dropped off at your hotel in this colourful Caribbean port city, whose magnificent 16th century walled Old Town is a World Heritage Site.
+Here you will be dropped off at your hotel in this colourful Caribbean port city, whose magnificent 16th century walled Old Town is a UNESCO World Heritage Site.

 Note: There are many biting mosquitos in Salamanca Island National Park, so take insect repellant and wear a lightweight long-sleeved shirt and long trousers to protect yourself.
 Also wear a hat and take sunglasses and sunscreen.